 3. Use the right type of body lotion

 Did you know that you can lighten your body with the right type of lotion?
-The Glow Body Lotion evens out skin tone and removes hyperpigmentation to preserve the skin's youthful appearance.
-Thanks to its high-quality ingredients of Olive Fruit Extract, Vitamin C, and Mandelic Acid, your skin can look bright and radiant!
-With regular daily use, you can increase collagen synthesis, both of which help to reduce the appearance of fine lines and wrinkles.
+Our Glow Body Lotion evens out skin tone and removes hyperpigmentation to preserve the skin's youthful appearance.
+Thanks to its high-quality ingredients of Olive Fruit Extract, Vitamin C, and Mandelic Acid, your skin looks bright and radiant again!
+With regular daily use, you can increase collagen synthesis, which helps to reduce the appearance of fine lines and wrinkles.
 Filled with antioxidants and Vitamin E, this lotion also shields the skin from UV-induced environmental stresses + blocks the synthesis of melanin that can lead to pigmentation spots.
 Your skin will feel silky soft and smooth while smelling divine!